SarthakMakhija/tech-lessons-posts/content/en/blog/refactoring_mindset/index.md

 }
 ```

-Because we do not understand the system (at least as of now), we can expect the `Writer` to return a blank `String`.
+Because we do not understand the system (or the `execute` method) (at least as of now), we can expect the `Writer` to return a blank `String`.
 Let’s run the test and see it fail.
 When it does, we have found out what the code actually does under the given condition.

 ```java